Rishabh672003/json-parser/README.md

 # json-parser

-A simple json parser in rust
+A simple json parser in rust, I do the lexing manually, for parsing implemented a simple recursive descent parser The grammar i used can be found [here](./json-grammar.md)

 ## Showcase